rajrao/mypublicnotes/AWS/Athena/iceberg_tracking_changes.md

     )
     select *, xxhash64(from_base64(value1 || value2)) as hash from cte
 ```

-Note 1: You can use xxhash64 instead of Murmur using the following code: xxhash64(to_utf8(value1 || value2)).
+Note 1: You can use murmur3 instead of xxhash64 using the following code: murmur3(to_utf8(value1 || value2)).

 Here are the other hashing functions available: https://trino.io/docs/current/functions/binary.html

 **Create an iceberg table**

 The iceberg table is your final product.
 Id is the primary key in this case, you can have more columns that are part of the primary key used for the update.

 ```sql